 Wetsuit & Snorkel Gear

-Diving and snorkeling in Cuba is great and extremely cheap.
+Diving and snorkeling in Cuba are great and extremely cheap.
 Bring your own equipment if you have a set.

 Lifestraw Water Bottle